v74c63t/cs122b-fabflix/README.md

   2. We wrote the data that was parsed from the xml files to csv files (one csv file for each table that is going to be inserted into) so we can use LOAD DATA from SQL to load all the information into each of the tables all at once instead of having to send multiple insert queries throughout parsing to the database.
 ## Contributions
 ### Vanessa
-  - Full Text/Autocomplete
+  - Full Text(JS)
-  - Login
+  - Android Login Page
-  - Movie List Page
+  - Android Movie List Page
-  - Single Movie Page
+  - Android Single Movie Page
   - Making Revisions/Style Changes to Other Pages
   - Debugging
 ### Haver
-  - Full Text/Autocomplete
+  - Full Text(JS/Servlet)
+  - Autocomplete
-  - Search
+  - Android Search Page
-  - Movie List Page
+  - Android Movie List Page
   - Making Revisions/Style Changes to Other Pages
   - Debugging